 Automation Interfaces handle the communication between real or virtual automation controllers.
 For each type of communication, a special interface is required.
 The interfaces currently available are for Siemens S7 (S7-300,400,1200,1500,Sinumerik, Simotion), Simit, PLCSim-Advanced (the virtual Siemens S7 1500 PLC) and OPC-UA.

 All interfaces are using standard PLCInput and PLCOutput objects (like PLCInputFloat or PLCOutputBool) for storing signal values.
 The Interface itself handles the real-time values of the signals.
-Some interfaces provide the ability to import all signals automatically and to create the suitable PLCInput or PLCOutput objects in the Game4Automation hierarchy automatically.
+Some interfaces provide the ability to import all signals automatically and to create the suitable PLCInput or PLCOutput objects in the realvirtual.io hierarchy automatically.
 Sometimes the signals can be imported by communication with the controller itself, or sometimes a signal list used for programming the automation controller can be exported and used.
+Imported signals can be automatically connected to realvirtual.io signal objects by the (SignalManager).

 The Signals are connected to the input and output properties of the Behavior Models.